elementor/activity-log/readme.txt

 * If a plugin/theme was activated/deactivated
 * Suspicious admin activity

 It’s so essential; you’ll wonder how you ever managed your website without it.
-The plugin is also lightning fast and works behind the scenes, so it doesn\’t affect site and admin performance.
+The plugin is also lightning fast and works behind the scenes, so it doesn’t affect site and admin performance.
 For optimal performance, we built the plugin so that it runs on a separate table in the database.

 If you have more than a handful of users, keeping track of who did what is virtually impossible.
 This plugin solves that issue by tracking what actions were initiated by which users, and displaying it in an easy-to-use and easy-to-filter view on the dashboard of your WordPress site.